Bronze Sculpture Company Founded By Cops For Cops, By Firefighters for Firefighters…

 Experience & Reliability

 Neil retired after 21 years on the department (1969 – 1990).
 He was joined along the way by long-time life and business partner, Danielle Rodgers, herself a retired Deputy Sheriff with the Hennepin County Sheriff’s Office (1978 – 1988).
 In 1999, they moved to Litchfield, MN.
-Sadly, after losing both brothers far too early in life (Rodger in 1995 and John), they were sole owners of Brodin Studios, but looking backwards over such a long history, they have combined the brother’s 15 years of military service, with the 61 years of law enforcement experience (Neil 21, John 30, Danny 10) together with now the total of 35 years (1978 to 2013) creating beautiful bronze sculpture, to be able to offer you a huge amount of experience that should assure anyone that they can be relied on to create the perfect sculpture for you, your project or even an officer’s Memorial.
+Sadly, after losing both brothers far too early in life (Rodger in 1995 and John), they were sole owners of Brodin Studios, but looking backwards over such a long history, they have combined the brother’s 15 years of military service, with the 61 years of law enforcement experience (Neil 21, John 30, Danny 10) together with now the total of 35 years (1978 to 2013) creating beautiful bronze sculpture and statue, to be able to offer you a huge amount of experience that should assure anyone that they can be relied on to create the perfect sculpture for you, your project or even an officer’s Memorial.

 Brodin Studios is dedicated to creating awards and sculptures of exceptional detail and great value to individuals in Law Enforcement, Public Safety and Military.
 Individuals in these fields deserve our gratitude and respect for what they do, and for whom they serve – everyday citizens of this country.
 Our bronze sculptures and other products are one way we show our appreciation to those dedicated individuals who put their lives on the line and, tragically, sometimes have to make the ultimate sacrifice.

 Brodin Studios always uses officers, firefighters and soldiers as the models for the style of sculpture we specialize in, realistic representation.
 When you pick up a Brodin bronze statue, it feels heavy in your hand – it’s cold to the touch, you know that you hold a thing of value, beauty and meaning.
 Real bronze sculpted by hand in the USA.

 Attention to Detail